 In the age of digitization, reconstructing the as-built condition of archaic buildings for construction companies and surveyors isn’t a tough task.
-Point cloud modeling has redefined the tasks and the continuously improving features of 3D modeling platforms like Revit or simple CAD such as AutoCAD, the work for surveyor and engineers has become easier.
+Point cloud modeling has redefined the tasks and the continuously improving features of 3D modeling platforms like Revit® or simple CAD such as AutoCAD®, the work for surveyor and engineers has become easier.

 When point cloud scanned data is gathered, the difficulty level of reading that data and converting the point cloud scans into 3D models depends upon the building type, its orientation, and density of building components.
-Construction companies face this challenge more often in case of commercial complexes, shopping malls, and hospitality buildings.
+Construction companies face such challenge more than often in case of commercial complexes, shopping malls, and hospitality buildings.

-Once the BIM Company or the point could engineer initiates the conversion, usually there are more than one scans of the building that are to be studied so that every corner of the building is included for the scan.
+Once the BIM Company or the point cloud engineer initiates the conversion, usually there are more than one scans of the building that are to be studied so that every corner of the building is included for the scan.
 Now the older scanning to BIM technology posed challenges in detecting finer details from the scan especially while distinguishing two objects from one another when they are integrated into a single structure.

 Point cloud to mesh helps in eliminating these challenges.
 By converting the data into a mesh, the engineer is ideally converting the point cloud data in an organized form and renders the scanned data.
 These characteristics are important especially when the scans are zoomed in and the details would still remain intact.